kefimochi/springhealth/README.md

 Post-thoughts

 - I spent 13+ hours on this 🙈.
 It was certainly a challenge!
 For one RoR environment setup was a beast, after which the appointement logic was very challenging for me.
 Its likely still not perfect but I'm prioritizing giving it a shot anyway!
-I really enjoyed meeting everyone on the team.
-So what kept me motivated is the thought of being able to join the company of such amazing and kind individuals <3